 Step 3: Detecting Staged Files

-Now, you'll need a way for Snowpipe to detect when new files are available in your stage.
-You have two main options here:
+Snowpipe needs to know when new files are available in your stage.
+You have two options here:

-• Automate Snowpipe using cloud messaging services, such as Amazon S3 Event Notifications or Azure Event Grid.
-Configure the messaging service to send notifications to a Snowpipe REST endpoint.
+- Automate Snowpipe using cloud messaging services like Amazon S3 Event Notifications or Azure Event Grid to trigger notifications.

 Step 4: Continuous Data Loading

-With everything set up, Snowpipe will now load data in near real-time.
-As new files become available in your stage, Snowpipe will ingest them into the target table according to the COPY statement in the pipe.
+Once set up, Snowpipe will load data automatically in near real-time.
+As new files appear in your stage, Snowpipe ingests them into the target table according to the COPY statement.

 Step 5: Monitoring Your Data Ingestion